ChloeDelphis/Moving-Grid/README.md

 - Moving images according to cursor's position
 - Mouse follower and effects on mousedown + mouseup

+NB : This layout can only move on devices with a cursor

 ### Built with

 - Semantic HTML5 markup
 - SCSS proprocessor
 - Grid
 - JavaScript

-## Performance

-Images size is adapted according to user's device width

-NB : This layout can only move on devices with a cursor

 ## Author